 What would you respond?
-In the past I’ve received emails and phone calls to either ‘heal’ or ‘curse’ a particular person.
-This happened despite what I think is unmistakably clear messaging on my site that I’m a London magician offering magic entertainment and nothing more miraculous (or sinister) than that.
-How many calls would I get if I actually professed to hold secrets to the dark arts or was a miracle guru?
+Believe it or not, I’ve received emails and phone calls out of the blue to either ‘heal’ or ‘curse’ a particular person.
+This has happened despite what I think is unmistakably clear messaging on my site.
+It explains that I offer magic entertainment – nothing more miraculous or sinister than that.
+Yes, even when I perform a ‘seance’ it’s clear that this is theatrical entertainment at work.
+I wonder how many calls would I get if I actually professed to hold secrets of the dark arts?

-People have different comfort levels to not knowing the ‘secrets’ in play in a magic show.
+People have different comfort levels with regard to not knowing the ‘secrets’ in play in a magic show.
 Everyone tends to fall in one of three categories as they respond to the ‘magic’ they just saw.
-In my London magician shows, there are three types of people I meet.
+It’s a sort of continuum with believers on one side and debunkers (skeptics) on the other.
+Generally speaking, I tend to meet three types of people in my audiences…

 Here’s a little personality test.
 Which one are you?

 Regardless of how beautiful or entertaining a magical feat can be, lurking behind the sets is always the basic question: how did the magician do that?
 For some people in the audience, it’s an especially dark cloud that won’t release its grip on them.
 If this is you, your rational mind can’t cope.
 You HAVE to know.
 You’re a puzzle solver, a scientist, a rational mind that won’t rest until at least a vaguely-plausible explanation is on the table.
 You run on evidence and doubt rather than what seems to be at first glance.

 2. “THERE MUST BE SECRETS, BUT THAT’S AWESOME”